johnwargo/johnwargo-static-11ty/src/about.md

 ---
 title: About
 layout: generic
-description: About John M. Wargo
+description: About John M. Wargo (and this site).
 ---

 <span class="image right">